You’ve ticked off the main part: Your student visa’s been approved. Happy days! Now it’s just a matter of keeping it.

 Genuine Access To Funds: you must continue to have evidence of access to financial support, loans, financial deposits, or any other type of loan that you claimed on your student visa application.

-Welfare Arrangements: if you’re an under 18 student, the rule is you need to have student accommodation and support that ensures your general welfare.
+If you’re an under 18 student, the rule is you need to have student accommodation and support that ensures your general welfare.
 And your welfare arrangements need to be in place from start to end date of your student exchange in Australia.

-Address: the rule with this is that you’ll need to let your education provider know the address that you’ll be staying at in Australia.
+The rule with this is that you’ll need to let your education provider know the address that you’ll be staying at in Australia.
 Adding on to this rule, you also need to let them know within seven days of arriving in Australia.

 If you change addresses, again you’re legally required to let your education provider know within seven days.